Student Harassment and Sexual Misconduct

 Training for Staff

-- We are developing online training for staff based on our successful Healthy Sex and Relationships course for students.
-This will be piloted in spring 2025 with the intention of it being mandatory from the start of the 2025/26 academic year.
+• We are developing online training for staff based on our successful Healthy Sex and Relationships course for students.
+This is being piloted with the intention of it being required from autumn 2025.

 Personal relationships between Staff and Students